mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 Combined with the [`ValidatorRegistry`](https://github.com/ParadigmFoundation/ParadigmContracts/blob/master/contracts/ValidatorRegistry.sol) contract, the implementation of this specification will support dynamic changes to the active OrderStream validator set based on the state of the on-chain registry.

-*† The word "internal" in this context means it is a transaction type that will never originate from a non-validator node, unlike `order` and `stream` transactions which can originate from end users.
-Like all OrderStream transaction types, `ValidatorUpdate` transactions must be signed by validators.*

 ## Overview
 At a high level, this transaction type is created by validators running `Witness` components who react to and report events from the `ValidatorRegistry` contract.
 The events are emitted under the following circumstances.